 NOTICE To obtain a precise reading of the engine oil level, follow this procedure and make sure engine is at normal operating temperature.

 - 1. Park the vehicle on a level surface. - 2.
-Remove the left middle side panel (p.85).
+Remove the LH middle side panel.
+Refer to BODY section. - With the engine already at normal operating temperature, start engine and let it run for at least 30 seconds.